dfurtado/dataclass-csv/README.md

         print(row)
 ```

-The `DataclassReader` internally uses the `DictReader` from the `csv` module to read the CSV file which means that you can pass the same arguments that you would pass to the `DictReader`.
-The complete argument list is shown below:
+Internally, `DataclassReader` relies on Python’s `csv.DictReader` to read CSV files.
+This means you can pass the same arguments that you would normally provide to `DictReader`.
+The full list of supported arguments is shown below:

 ```python
 dataclass_csv.DataclassReader(